stackforge/networking-cisco/doc/source/install/howto.rst

        .. end

-     * To install the Nexus ML2 mechanism driver without pip, do:
+     * To install the Nexus ML2 mechanism driver or the ASR1000 L3 router
+       service pluginwithout pip, do:

        .. code-block:: ini